camunda-community-hub/micronaut-camunda-platform-7/README.md

 See also a test in our example application: [HelloWorldProcessTest](/micronaut-camunda-bpm-example/src/test/java/info/novatec/micronaut/camunda/bpm/example/HelloWorldProcessTest.java)

-## Executing Blocking Operations on I/O Thread Pool
+## Executing Blocking Operations on Netty's I/O Thread Pool
 When using the default server implementation Netty, blocking operations must be performed on I/O instead of Netty threads to avoid possible deadlocks.
 Therefore, as soon as Camunda ["borrows a client thread"](https://docs.camunda.org/manual/current/user-guide/process-engine/transactions-in-processes/)  you have to make sure that the [event loop is not blocked](https://objectcomputing.com/resources/publications/sett/june-2020-micronaut-2-dont-let-event-loops-own-you).
 A frequently occurring example is the implementation of a REST endpoint which interacts with the process engine.
 By default, Micronaut would use a Netty thread for this blocking operation.
 To prevent the use of a Netty thread it is recommended to use the annotation [`@ExecuteOn(TaskExecutors.IO)`](https://docs.micronaut.io/latest/guide/index.html#reactiveServer).
 This will make sure that an I/O thread is used.